Research Project Descriptions

 Project Goals:

 This project investigates the use of pulsed cathodic vacuum arc deposition technique to prepare thin-film materials for MEMS applications.
-This technique and material development can enable the integration of microsystem devices with microelectronic processes in a CMOS-first process flow due to low-temperature characteristics of arc deposition.
+The specific goals are to produce silicon-based thin films at low temperature compatible with CMOS fabrication (<400°C) using a pulsed cathodic vacuum arc deposition system.
+This technique and material development can enable the integration of microsystem devices with microelectronic processes in a CMOS-first process flow.

 Title: Low-Temperature Microsystem Technologies by PECVD